The project’s film-elicitation groups reveal how people make sense of films in personalised ways, drawing on various resources.

 What do people draw on to interpret film?

-- Life experiences, such as past employment or lived experiences of being immersed with a context relevant to a particular film.
-For example, in the film-elicitation groups some participants drew on past experience of unemployment and frequent visits to the jobcentre to make sense of the film clip shown from I, Daniel Blake.
+- Life experiences, such as past employment or lived experiences of being immersed within a context relevant to a particular film.
+For example, in the film-elicitation groups some participants drew on past experience of unemployment and frequent visits to the Job Centre to make sense of the film clip shown from I, Daniel Blake.

-- Formal education, gained at school, college, or university provides a set of analytical tools (as cultural resources) for making sense of film texts in particular ways.
-For example, some participants drew on their education to make sense of the subtext with a scene in Happy End.
+- Formal education gained at school, college or university provides a set of analytical tools (as cultural resources) for making sense of film texts in particular ways.
+For example, some participants drew on their education to make sense of the subtext within a scene from Happy End.

 - Media resources often enable people to make sense of film content.
 Here, critical reviews or the discussion surrounding a film can influence the way it is interpreted, as can knowledge and experience of watching other films.

-People with fewer formal education qualifications tend to draw on a broad range of life to interpret and make sense of film content, whereas people with a formal education in film studies draw on that knowledge to make sense of films.
-This is notable in the film elicitation transcripts and in Ontology entities such as interpretive resources – which includes entities beneath it like making sense of film (Through) life experiences and life experiences – formal education.
+People with fewer formal education qualifications tend to draw on a broad range of life experiences to interpret and make sense of film content, whereas people with a formal education in film studies draw on that knowledge to make sense of films.
+This is notable in the film-elicitation transcripts, especially those that have been coded using the data ontology’s concepts for interpretative resources JAMIE TO CHECK: formal education.

 How do people find ways into types of film that are not familiar to them?

 Throughout their development of a personal film journey people find ways into new films and film types/genres in one of three ways.
 They are either: (1) actively introduced to films by other people; (2) take risks in a process of personal self-discovery, often as part of their identity formation during periods of change and transition in early adulthood; or (3) through serendipity, such as when they watch a particular film because it is showing at a venue whose programming they trust at a time when they have an opportunity to watch a film there.